brenrothman/brenrothman.github.io/outreach.md

      height="349" />

 # Invited Presentations
-The Cape Perpetua Collaborative, an environmental stewardship organization, invited me to host a webinar where I discussed the vital science being conducted on the Oregon Coast by mt former research group.
+The Cape Perpetua Collaborative, an environmental stewardship organization, invited me to host a webinar where I discussed the vital science being conducted on the Oregon Coast by my former research group.
 Link to my webinar [here](https://www.youtube.com/watch?v=LEeD-TBeGvk)